 Waiting list and delivery

-Bikes collected from Jake’s Bikes in Bristol will be provided fully-assembled and ready to ride.
+Bikes which you collect from us will be provided fully-assembled and ready to ride.
 Bikes sent by courier will have the handlebars, pedals, saddle and front wheel removed.
 You will need a 5mm allen key and strong 15mm spanner to install these.
 Assembly instructions are provided with the bike, but tools are not.
 If in any doubt, we suggest you consult a professional bike mechanic.

 All photographs and images are for illustrative purposes only.
 The actual size and model of bike may differ slightly in specification from those shown, e.g. the headset type, cable routing, of brand of wheel rim and tyre is slightly different one some frame sizes.

-All Bristol Bicycles come with a 12-month limited warranty on materials and workmanship.
-This warranty extends for one year from date of purchase while owned by the original retail purchaser.
+All our bicycles come with a 12-month limited warranty on materials and workmanship, a 2-year limited warranty on E-bike batteries, and a lifetime limited warranty on frames and forks (terms and conditions apply, please see Guarantees for details).
+These warranties extend for one year from date of purchase while owned by the original retail purchaser.

 If a component should fail due to faulty materials or workmanship within the warranty period, a replacement component will be provided free of charge.
-At the discretion of Bristol Bicycles we may also fit the part without charge, but we retain the right to refuse to do so: under the terms of the warranty the original owner is responsible for all labour charges connected with the repair or replacement of all parts.
-The owner is also responsible for the return of the bicycle to us for any work to be carried out.
+The owner is responsible for the return of the bicycle to us for any work to be carried out.

-This warranty does not cover consumable items such as (but not limited to) tyres and inner tubes or brake blocks or pads, nor does it cover wear and tear: components such as chains, chainrings, cables, and eventually wheel rims will wear out under prolonged and heavy use.
+This warranty does not cover consumable items such as (but not limited to) tyres and inner tubes, and brake blocks or pads, nor does it cover wear and tear: components such as chains, chain rings, cables, and eventually wheel rims will wear out under prolonged and heavy use.

 No liability is accepted for damage caused through neglect, improper use, lack of regular servicing, road accident/collision, or anything other than faulty materials or workmanship.